 - Participating in a CDC training fellowship

 There are also many students who go straight on to medical school, pharmacy school, or other graduate programs.
 Often, entry-level jobs don’t specifically require a public health degree.
-But as one program director pointed out, the public health major gives you a unique knowledge base—and that could be an advantage.
+But as one program director pointed out, a public health major such as Community Health gives you a unique knowledge base—and that could be an advantage.
+For additional resources on where a student may get hired after graduation, see these public health job resources found at Public Health Online.

 Public Health Job Outlook

-According to the Bureau of Labor (2010), jobs in the field are expected to grow by 37% between 2010 and 2020.
-The median salary of a community health practitioner is $45,830.
-The average starting salary can range between $26,000 to $38,000, with those holding a Bachelor’s degree on the lower end of the spectrum and those with a Master’s degree toward the higher end.
-Internship, job, and volunteer experience also factor into one’s starting salary, with employers preferring to hire someone with previous experience.
+According to the Bureau of Labor Statistics (2017), jobs in the field are expected to grow 16% between 2016 and 2026, which is identified as much faster than average.
+The median salary of a community health practitioner is $45,360.
+Note that internship, job, and volunteer experience also factor into one’s starting salary, with some employers preferring to hire someone with previous experience.

 What are some of the areas of public health that I could pursue?